haka-security/haka/doc/user/tutorial/dissector/grammar.rst

 Grammar building blocks
 ^^^^^^^^^^^^^^^^^^^^^^^
 Haka grammar is made of basic blocks and coumpound blocks.
-The former enable parsing of basic elements such as booleans (:haka:func:`flag`), bytes (:haka:func:`bytes`), number (:haka:func:`number`), regular expression (:haka:func:`token`), etc. The latter allow to form complex blocks by combining basic and compound blocks.
+The former enables parsing of basic elements such as booleans (:haka:func:`flag`), bytes (:haka:func:`bytes`), number (:haka:func:`number`), regular expression (:haka:func:`token`), etc. The latter allows to form complex blocks by combining basic and compound blocks.
 For instance, the `record` block (:haka:func:`record`) is used to define a structure of elements.